Processor Verification Technologies

 Genesys-Pro Test Program Generator

+Genesys-Pro can be customized to all architectures and is already customized to support the ARM architecture.
 Genesys-Pro is an industry-leading state-of-the-art test program generator for processor and multi-processor functional verification.
 Leveraging experience of over two decades in test generator development, the tool has enabled the verification of IBM Power architecture and non-Power architecture designs.
 Genesys-Pro is also licensed by external companies for the functional verification of their designs.
+Genesys-Pro is also licensed by several external companies for the functional verification of their designs.

 Floating-Point Test Generator - FPgen